-Note: Your deposit will be credited to your student account and will be deducted from your bill after you register for classes and will only apply to the term for which you have been admitted.
+Submit your $200 non-refundable tuition deposit through Blue Demon Domain.
+(Note: Your deposit will be credited to your student account and will be deducted from your bill after you register for classes and will only apply to the term for which you've been admitted.)

 Declare your intent to enroll by responding to your offer of admission in Blue Demon Domain.

 Due to the unpredictability of COVID-19, Fall housing has yet to be finalized.
 We are cautiously and methodically working through the pros and cons of each housing option before announcing a final plan.
 We appreciate your patience.

 On-campus housing is guaranteed to students who submit their Housing Agreement and $400 prepayment by May 1.
 Rooms are assigned on a first-come, first-served basis according to the date your Housing Agreement, prepayment and parent/guardian voucher (if required) are received by the Department of Housing.
 Specific residence halls and roommates requests are not guaranteed.